 According to the latest insights, Uber has over 93 million active monthly customers and takes over 70% of the ride-sharing market in the United States.
-Individuals who can not afford a car or simply want the convenience of using Uber rather than traditional taxis have become a huge target audience for the brand.
+Individuals who can not afford a car or want the convenience of using Uber rather than traditional taxis have become a huge target audience for the brand.

-Based in San Francisco, Uber, and its CEO Dara Khosrowshahi went on to state that the ride-hailing company has put in a lot of effort to ensure rider safety and such restrictions by the state do not make sense.
+Based in San Francisco, Uber and its CEO Dara Khosrowshahi went on to state that the ride-hailing company has put in a lot of effort to ensure rider safety, and such restrictions by the state do not make sense.

-Ride-sharing companies often face issues with law enforcement since the passengers entrust their safety to the drivers but Uber is the one that allows drivers to register with them.
+Ride-sharing companies often face issues with law enforcement since the passengers entrust their safety to the drivers, but Uber is the one that allows drivers to register with them.

-From past incidents, Uber has taken the safety of the passengers seriously by doing random background checks.
+From past incidents, Uber has taken the safety of passengers seriously by doing random background checks.
 The company performs background checks and verifies if the driver has any criminal records or negative motor vehicle accident history.

-Annual background checks are not mandatory in many states such as New York, which is why the company previously had an initial background check on the drivers only.
-However, this has all changed with the company now performing annual checks all across the country.
+Annual background checks are not mandatory in many states, such as New York, which is why the company previously had an initial background check on the drivers only.
+However, this has all changed, with the company now performing annual checks all across the country.

-Besides background checks, Uber rolled an update on the Uber app with the following new safety features.
+Besides background checks, Uber rolled out an update on the Uber app with the following new safety features.